-However, monetizing from blogging is a time-consuming process and will only happen when your blog has grown with organic traffic.
+However, monetizing from blogging is a time-consuming process and will only happen once your blog has grown with organic traffic.

 Make sure you keep writing for other blogs and applying for relevant gigs simultaneously.

-Write about the things you love in your niche, but make sure that whatever you are writing adds value to the readers and allures them to stay on your blog and return later for more.
+Write about the things you love in your niche, but make sure that whatever you are writing adds value to the readers and allures them into staying on your blog and returning later for more.